gocoworker-dev/smart-contracts/AUDIT_BLOCS_EN.md

 Thoughout the code there is only in `ERC20` that this attack might be possible and interesting for attacker.
 Specifically on functions `transfer`, `transferFrom` and `approve`.

 The short address attack is prevented since [Solidity version 0.5.0](https://github.com/ethereum/solidity/pull/4224).
-All source code _must_ be at least at this version.
+All source code _MUST_ be at least at this version.
 The version of `ERC20` in OpenZeppelin is `^0.5.0`.

 ## Reentrancy